Soluto/fluent-plugin-kubernetes-log-level/README.md

 [Fluentd](https://fluentd.org/) filter plugin to filter messages according to log level

-This plugin allows setting a kubernetes label to your pods, and have fluentd filter logs containing a level value lower then the one indicated by the label.
+This plugin allows setting a kubernetes label to your pods, and have fluentd filter logs containing a level value lower then the level indicated by the label.

 ## Installation